Explosive lens: Use in nuclear weapons

-A series of experiments was performed in 1944 and 1945 during the Manhattan Project to develop the lenses for a satisfactory implosion.
+A series of experiments were performed in 1944 and 1945 during the Manhattan Project to develop the lenses for a satisfactory implosion.
 One of the most important tests was the series of RaLa Experiments.

 Initially, a 32 "point" assembly was used (each of which had a pair of exploding-bridgewire detonators).

 Later, a 92 "point" assembly was tried, with the objective of obtaining a smaller assembly with improved performance.

-Finally, with the success of the Swan device, a two "point" assembly became feasible.
-Swan used an "air lens" system in addition to shaped charges and became the basis of all U.S. successor designs, nuclear and thermonuclear alike, and featured small size, light weight, and exceptional reliability and safety, as well as using the least amount of strategic materials of any design.
+Finally, with the success of the Swan test nuclear explosive device, a two "point" assembly became feasible.
+Swan used an "air lens" system in addition to shaped charges and became the basis of all U.S. successor designs, nuclear and thermonuclear alike, and featured small size, light weight, and exceptional reliability and safety, as well as using the least amount of strategic material of any design.

 Other uses

 Lenses using alternate design techniques and producing flat "plane wave" outputs are used for high transient pressure physics and materials science experiments.